Why an emergence package?

 - a few normal single use or rechargeable batteries

-- a built in emergency solarpanel (very limited though)
+- a built in emergency solarpanel (extremely limited to radio reception only though)

 - a crank

 A handy extra use of the radio is using the battery of the radio to charge your phone.
-Look for this function when you choose one.
+Look for this function when you choose one as many of them have a limited (+/- 3000 - 5000 MAh) power bank.
 It has to be able to do this while playing.
 It isn't exactly speed charging but it works.

 Backside radio Front radio